August 9, 1862 marked the 160th anniversary of the Battle of Cedar Mountain!

-- Visiting the encampments to stroll amongst the Union and Confederate camps and learn about the life of a soldier.
+- Military encampments offered the opportunity to stroll amongst the Union and Confederate camps and learn about the life of a soldier.

 - Visitors saw the amazing work of photographer Robert Szabo, nationally recognized for his expertise with 19th century wet plate collodion photography.
 Using a portable dark room and old-style camera, Mr. Szabo demonstrated how to prepare glass plates for use in his camera and develop glass plate negatives on site.

 - Visitors learned about the wartime experience of the 46th Pennsylvania Infantry — shattered at Cedar Mountain with 30 killed, 34 badly wounded, and 6 captured — from two authors!
 Ben Myers, in period uniform, showcased his book American Citizen.
 Myers’ book documents the Civil War experience of George Brooks, a captain in the 46th PA during the Battle of Cedar Mountain.
 Myers’ great great great grandfather served in Company D of the 46th PA under Captain Brooks.
 Author George Bradley brought copies of his two books to Cedar Mountain: Surviving Stonewall and They Knew No Glory, a set that follows the 46th Pennsylvania through to the end of the war.

 - The Cedar Mountain signal station demonstrated use of signal flags and message encoding, used by both armies during the war.